Cayden-145/HealthMate/README.md

 Note:

-- New pages may not function and display as expected on smaller devices. (phones, tablets, other small screens.)
+- Website may not function and display as expected on smaller devices. (phones, tablets, other small screens.)